 The War That Changed Your World: Science & Technology in WWII

 Today’s televisions, computers, and cell phones can all trace their origins to technological advancements realized during WWII.
-Students learn about radar, rockets, jets, penicillin, blood plasma, computers, and the atomic bomb; and how these inventions continue to affect their lives today.
+Students learn about radar, rockets, penicillin, blood plasma, computers, and the atomic bomb; and how these inventions continue to affect their lives today.